It’s been an exciting month for the vegan movement!

 What do you think?

 I for one, am hoping that the percentage of Veganuary participants planning to stay vegan, increases drastically this year.
 I can’t wait to see the survey results!
 If you’re one of the lovely Veganuary participants, be very proud of the progress and achievements of the last month too.
-We’re rooting for you.
-If you’re thinking of moving away from veganism, reach out to us below and let us know why… maybe we can help.
+I’m rooting for you.
+If you’re thinking of moving away from veganism, reach out to me below and let me know why… maybe I can help.
 And if you’re reading this having never tried a vegan lifestyle, check out the benefits of transitioning to one.